First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Introduction

 In the area of multi-fingered grasping, optimization-based approaches that leverage a learned model to estimate the probability of grasp success are still state-of-the-art~\cite{ye2025dex1b, vandermerwe-icra2020-reconstruction-grasping, lu2023ugg, matak-ral23-precision-grasps, lu-ram2020-MultiFingeredGP} and as such tend to be sensitive to initialization and potentially computationally time-consuming.
 This is because optimizing over a neural network classifier is a highly nonlinear problem and multiple steps are needed to find a solution to the optimization problem.
 Furthermore, multiple constraints on the decision variable must exist to ensure a feasible grasp (e.g. joint limits, avoid collisions, etc.).
 This further complicates the process of generating grasps.
 To achieve faster grasp inference time, grasping as regression has been proposed~\cite{shao-ral2020-unigrasp,chen-implicit-shape-corl22} resulting in the popular generator-evaluator-planner paradigm~\cite{arsalan-icra2021-contact-graspnet, mayer-ffhnet-icra22, jens-dexdiffuser, tyler2024corl,ye2025dex1b}.

-The generator-evaluator-planner approach consists of generating a batch of grasps in the object frame, evaluating and ranking the proposed grasps, and planning a trajectory to the highest-ranked grasp.
-In case the motion planner does not find such a trajectory, the motion planner tries to find a trajectory to the next-best grasp.
-This leads to executing grasps that are less likely to succeed, and is computationally expensive due to multiple trajectory optimizations in a row.
-But why is the generator proposing infeasible grasps in the first place?
-There are two reasons: grounding grasps in the object frame and training data collection.
+The generator-evaluator-planner pipeline consists of generating a batch of grasps in the object frame, evaluating and ranking the proposed grasps, and planning a trajectory to the highest-ranked grasp.
+If the motion planner fails to find such a trajectory, it plans a trajectory to the next-best grasp.
+This leads to executing grasps that are less likely to succeed, and is computationally expensive due to running multiple trajectory optimizations in a row.
+Parallelization might improve computational efficiency, but executing a suboptimal grasp degrades the overall system performance.

+We propose a practical and effective solution: 1) plan trajectories to all the target grasps, then 2) evaluate the grasps at the terminal configuration of the executable trajectories, and finally 3) execute the trajectory with the highest likelihood of grasp success.
+Since we swap the order of grasp evaluation and trajectory planning compared to the traditional approach, we name our approach \textbf{F}irst \textbf{P}lan, \textbf{T}hen \textbf{E}valuate (\textbf{FPTE}).

+Furthermore, the traditional approach rejects trajectories that do not reach the target.
+This is because only the initial targets are evaluated on the grasp success likelihood, and proximity to the target is necessary for accurate grasp success estimation.
+To overcome the limitation of planning inaccuracy and evaluator sensitivity, we do not reject a collision-free trajectory if it doesn't reach the target, but evaluate the likelihood of the trajectory successfully grasping the object.
+This allows us to execute the trajectory with the highest likelihood of grasp success instead of discarding planned trajectories based on the somewhat arbitrary measure of distance to the proposed targets.

+Planning trajectories to all the targets is traditionally seen as inefficient.
+However, multiple works ~\cite{curobo_icra23, curobo_report23, dextrahg, fabrics-ral, le2024globaltensormotionplanning, 10700642} have by now addressed this issue, providing evidence for efficient computation to multiple goals.
+We need to plan to multiple goals only because the highest-ranked grasp is not reachable every time.
+Failure to successfully plan to the target grasp due to unreachability causes \textbf{20-30\% lower grasp success rates}~\cite{tyler2024corl,jens-dexdiffuser,dinesh-rss2020-deep-differentiable-planner} in the real world compared to simulation with a floating end effector or the floating object.
+There are two possible explanations for this: grounding grasps in the object frame and training data for the generator.

 The problem with grounding grasps in the object frame is that the generated grasps do not take robot reachability into account.
 On the other hand, it allows for generalization across different environments and object locations, as we show in Figure~\ref{fig:banner}.
 Recent RL-based approaches~\cite{dextrahg} have been successful in avoiding the object frame by learning everything in a fixed, camera frame, but it's yet to be seen how learning in a fixed frame can generalize across different object poses and environments.